 The center participates in all district scheduled drills and every classroom has posted evacuation procedures posted.
 During the fire drills and other evacuation drills, staff will lead the children to a safe area outside of the building.
 Infants and young toddlers will be placed into special "evacuation cribs" to safely expedite exiting the building.
-During tornado drills the children will be taken to the McQuerry Elementary Building.
+During tornado drills the children will be taken to the high wind structure rooms in the Child Care Center.